SP500 xStock (SPYX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SP500 xStock Historical Price

-According to the latest data gathered on SP500 xStock live price page, the current price of SP500 xStock is 692.5USD.
+According to the latest data gathered on SP500 xStock live price page, the current price of SP500 xStock is 683.99USD.
 The circulating supply of SP500 xStock(SPYX) is

 In the past 24 hours, SP500 xStock has shown a price movement of